Josephus Calasanz Fließer

-Josephus Calasanz Fließer (born 1896 in Perg) was an Austrian clergyman and bishop for the Roman Catholic Diocese of Linz.
-He was ordained to the priesthood in 1919.
-Josephus was appointed bishop in 1946.
+Josephus Calasanz Fließer (born 28 July 1896 in Perg; died 12 June 1960) was an Austrian clergyman and bishop for the Roman Catholic Diocese of Linz.
+Josephus was ordained to priesthood in 1919 and then appointed as a bishop in 1946.
 He is most remembered for his pragmatic policy towards the Nazis, and particularly his attempt to dissuade Bl.
 Franz Jägerstätter from resisting conscription.
 He died in 1960.